syl20bnr/spacemacs/contrib/syl20bnr/README.md

 ## Rainbow Identifiers

-Instead of colorized keywords, this configuration layer has *colorized variables and functions* using the [rainbow identifiers][rainbow-identifiers] mode.
+Instead of colorized keywords, this contribution has *colorized variables and functions* using the [rainbow identifiers][rainbow-identifiers] mode.
 Each variable and function has a unique color associated to it.

 The `saturation` and `lightness` of identifier colors can be adjusted with the
 commands: